kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 pip install -U jupyter-book
 ```

-- Install `ghp-import`
+- Install the module `ghp-import`

 ```bash
 pip install ghp-import
 ```

-*ghp-import is a lightweight Python package that makes it easy to push HTML content to a GitHub repository*
+*[ghp-import](https://github.com/c-w/ghp-import) is a lightweight Python package that makes it easy to push HTML content to a GitHub repository*

 <!-- ------------------------ -->